Lecturer in Music, emeritus (2022)

-Amelia Triest is a lecturer in the music department at the University of California at Davis, where she teaches courses in music theory, keyboard harmony, and musicianship.
+Amelia Triest, lecturer in the music department at the University of California at Davis, taught courses in music theory, keyboard harmony, and musicianship.

 A native of San Francisco, Triest began her musical studies at an early age, pursuing both the piano and the violin before settling on voice as her primary instrument.
 She completed her undergraduate training in vocal performance at UCLA, where she specialized in early and twentieth-century music both in concert and operatic settings.